 - Our expert picks for the best wireless earbuds

 - The best headphones deals of 2022

 Even though Bose is considered the king of ANC, more rivals have come onto the scene and put the heritage audio brand on notice.
-Sony has made incredible progress with its Mark Series over-ear headphones (WH-1000XM4) and wireless earbuds (WF-1000XM4).
-Apple has also stepped up its game with the AirPods Max and top-selling AirPods Pro.
-As competitive as the market is, that hasn’t stopped Bose from expanding on its legacy, which remains strong, thanks to new critically acclaimed releases and past models that still stand the test of time.
+Sony has made incredible progress with their Mark Series over-ear headphones (WH-1000XM5) and wireless earbuds (WF-1000XM4).
+Apple has also stepped up their game with the AirPods Max and improved AirPods Pro 2.
+As competitive as the market is, that hasn’t stopped Bose from expanding on their legacy, which remains strong, thanks to new critically acclaimed releases and past models that still stand the test of time.

 After testing nearly every major release, we gathered our experts to assemble a ranking of the best Bose headphones and earbuds available.
 Scroll down to see where your money is best spent.

 What are the best Bose headphones and earbuds?

 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 At the top of our list of the best Bose headphones and earbuds is the Bose 700.
 These svelte-looking cans are considered the market’s top noise-canceller, powered by elite ANC circuitry and intelligent algorithms that drown out close to 95% of ambient noise.
 Speaking of which, the 700 headphones can also let in vast amounts of external sound to hear what’s happening around you via Full Transparency mode.
 Call quality is also best in class.